warnerm/devnetwork/README.md

 **This list is detailed and implemented in the file complete.snake

-Evolutionary data can be found here.
+Evolutionary data can be found here: https://www.dropbox.com/s/ug1jsyv5zm5xy2g/evolution_data.tar.gz?dl=0.
 Download, unpack, and put the evolution/ directory in data/.

 Software required: